-The process of distilling Grappa is what makes it unmistakably unique, as it derives directly from a solid raw material, pomace, which contains everything left over after grape pressing: skins, stalks and seeds.
-The skin is what covers the grape flesh and is the part of the cluster that contains most of the aromatic substances which compose the personality of Grappa from the start of its production.
+The process of distilling Grappa is what makes it unmistakably unique, as it derives directly from a solid raw material: pomace.
+Pomace is the solid part of grapes remaining after wine production: skins and seeds.
+The skin is what covers the grape flesh and contains most of the aromatic substances Master Distiller will extract during distillation.

-Pomace from the production of red and rosé wines is already fermented or semi-fermented, respectively, and ready for distillation.
-On the contrary, white wine pomace is called “virgin,” because it is not left to ferment in the must and therefore has to be fermented before starting the distillation process.
+Pomaces from the production of red and rosé wines are already fermented and semi-fermented, respectively, and ready for distillation.
+On the other hand, white wine pomaces are called “virgin,” because they are not fermented and therefore Master Distillers will ferment them before starting the distillation process.

 Non-continuous-cycle artisan distillation

 - Direct fire alembics

 The entire process is controlled by the Master Distiller who has perfect knowledge of both the raw material (pomace) and the working tool (alembic).

 The alembic’s boiler is filled with fermented pomace and water or steam, the Master Distiller will follow all the distillation process selecting only the “heart” of the distillate avoiding head and tails to remove undesired substances.

 Then the process will continue with Rectification process to better select the good substances.